 "The talent and skill of these lecturers is unsurpassed.
 They weren't just informative, they were inspiring." -- Katie Senigalia, Pilates Instructor, FAMI 2010 Participant

-The faculty who participates in this course truly love what they do, and their passion resonates in their teaching.
+The faculty members who participate in this course truly love what they do, and their passion resonates in their teaching.
 Don’t just take our word for it, read some testimonials from participants.
+Many of our faculty members teach in both the FAMI Workshop and the FAMI - Level Two courses, as designated below.

 Jeffery T. Laitman, PhD

-Dr. Jeffrey Laitman, Distinguished Professor at The Mount Sinai School of Medicine, is a world-renowned anatomist recognized as one of the most creative and engaging teachers of human structure and function.
+Dr. Jeffrey Laitman, Distinguished Professor at the Icahn School of Medicine at Mount Sinai, is a world-renowned anatomist recognized as one of the most creative and engaging teachers of human structure and function.
 As the Course Director of Gross Anatomy at Mount Sinai, he has trained a generation of leading physicians and surgeons and pioneered new and dynamic ways to uncover and appreciate the structure of the human body.
 He has received numerous international and national recognitions for his science and teaching, including being elected a Fellow of the American Association for the Advancement of Science, being honored with the Basmajian Award of the American Association of Anatomists, and recently, The Jacobi Medallion of the Mount Sinai Alumni, the highest honor Mount Sinai bestows.
 Among his many other goals in the near future are to both see and touch his toes!

 Carrie McCulloch, MD

-Carrie McCulloch is a graduate of The Mount Sinai School of Medicine, and co-founder of Kinected—an integrative Pilates studio in New York City.
+Carrie McCulloch is a graduate of the Icahn School of Medicine at Mount Sinai, and co-founder of Kinected—an integrative Pilates studio in New York City.
 As a licensed physician with a background in both movement and medicine, Dr. McCulloch is passionate about creating integrative wellness experiences that take care of the body from head to toe.
 She is the medical director of Kinected, developing comprehensive wellness solutions that compliment a strong Pilates core.
 As an educator, Dr. McCulloch builds innovative teaching tools that connect the body and mind.
 In addition to FAMI, she co-directs living anatome™, an award-winning program that teaches anatomy to medical students through Pilates and yoga.
 She is also an avid running, biking, and ice-cream enthusiast.
 Read more…

 Matt McCulloch is an educator of fitness and movement professionals and co-founder of Kinected, an integrative movement center in New York City.
 A classically trained dancer, he began studying Pilates 20 years ago as part of his own rehabilitation program from an anterior cruciate ligament injury.
 He is trained in both original and contemporary approaches and over the past decade, has educated several hundred instructors, creating pragmatic teaching tools for fitness professionals.
 Additionally, Matt is a GYROKINESIS® & GYROTONIC® instructor, a National Academy of Sports Medicine certified trainer, and in the near future, hopes to assist Dr. Laitman in his toe-reaching goals.
 Read more…